larriant/zettelkasten/201805161606 Default Mode Network.md

 Metacognition is the ability to reflect on one's own thoughts and behaviors.
 These functions may be exclusive to humans.

-The DMN serves as a central orchestrator or conductor of global brain function. i.e. the seat of the ego.
+The DMN serves as a central orchestrator or conductor of global brain function. i.e. it's the seat of the ego.

 DMN activity is reduced during:
 + psychadelics